Launch pricing: Lock in Pro at $79/yr before prices go up View pricing →

 Batch information in customer emails

-If you use batch tracking, you can enable the Show batch in customer emails setting.
+If you use batch tracking, you can enable the Show batches in customer emails setting.
 When enabled, order confirmation emails sent to customers will include the batch reference and expiration date for the items they purchased.

 Email content